lifebottle/lifebottle.github.io/projects/ndx/ndx-guide.md

 ---

 ## 📍 [AC.4203] Town: Cavern of Burning Sands P.121
  ### ⬇️ 13.
-Obtain the Sorcerer's Ring from the treasure chest on the third basement floor.
+Obtain the Sorcerer's Ring from the treasure chest on B3F.
 > **📜 [Info]**: Once you obtain the Sorcerer's Ring, you will be able to shoot flames with the Square button.
 It is also necessary to progress deeper into the Cavern of Burning Sands, so make sure to get it first.
 > **💬 [Skit]**: [ct_001_012] The Sorcerer ring scares me (ソーサラーリング怖い)
  ### ⬇️ 14.
-Shoot Switch A with the Sorcerer's Ring on the first floor.
+Shoot Switch A with the Sorcerer's Ring on 1F.
  ### ⬇️ 15.
-Obtain the Lava Key from the treasure chest on the first basement floor (B1)
+Obtain the Lava Key from the treasure chest on B1F.
  ### ⬇️ 16.
-Shoot Switch B with the Sorcerer's Ring on the first floor
+Shoot Switch B with the Sorcerer's Ring on 1F.
  ### ⬇️ 17.
 Shoot the pillar with the Sorcerer's Ring at ??? to proceed
  ### ⬇️ 18.
 Fight Efreet at the deepest part of the dungeon